An Overview of Food Chain

 A food chain refers to the order of events in an ecosystem, where one living organism eats another organism, and later that organism is consumed by another larger organism.
 The flow of nutrients and energy from one organism to another at different trophic levels forms a food chain.

 The food chain also explains the feeding pattern or relationship between living organisms.
 Trophic level refers to the sequential stages in a food chain, starting with producers at the bottom, followed by primary, secondary and tertiary consumers.
 Every level in a food chain is known as a trophic level.

 The food chain consists of four major parts, namely:

 - The Sun: The sun is the initial source of energy, which provides energy for everything on the planet.

-- Producers: The producers in a food chain include all green plants.
+- Producers: The producers in a food chain include all autotrophs such as phytoplankton, cyanobacteria, algae, green plants.
 This is the first stage in a food chain.
 The producers make up the first level of a food chain.
-The producers utilize the energy from the sun to make food.
+The producers utilise the energy from the sun to make food.
 Producers are also known as autotrophs as they make their own food.
 Producers are any plant or other organisms that produce their own nutrients through photosynthesis.
-For example, green plants, fruits, phytoplanktons, small plants, and algae are some examples of producers in a food chain.
+For example, green plants, phytoplankton and algae are some examples of producers in a food chain.